omega8cc/boa/docs/CLEANUP.md

 | `_GHOST_ALIASES_CLEANUP` | a stale per-site alias copy in the limited-shell (FTPS) user tree |

-All four are per-account (settable in an account's `octopus.cnf`, with a system-wide default in `barracuda.cnf`) and default `NO`.
-They are seeded so they are visible and reservable, but the underlying moves are **still disabled in code** pending fleet testing: these reapers act on live serving artifacts, so they additionally require a site to be seen as a ghost across consecutive nights, a resolved (not transiently absent) files/private path, and a sane parsed site path before anything is moved.
-Until that is enabled, setting these flags to `YES` has no effect beyond dry-run logging.
+All four are per-account (settable in an account's `octopus.cnf`, with a system-wide default in `barracuda.cnf`) and default `NO` (dry-run).
+Setting one to `YES` performs the move.
+Because these reapers act on live serving artifacts, extra safeguards always apply before anything is moved: the Provision interlock above; the item must be seen as a ghost across consecutive nightly runs (a single snapshot never acts); files/private are checked symlink-aware, so a transiently absent native-symlink store target never counts as gone; and a degraded/unparseable site path keeps the site rather than reaping it.
+These checks are newer than the codebase ones — exercise them in dry-run, then on a disposable VM, before enabling on production.

 ## Recovering a moved item